Luxo736/CallumChalmers29-crispy-disco/README.md

  - If the output database ```ePygenetics.csv``` does not exist then it will be created at this point
  - If you enter a SNP that is already in the database, an error message will appear saying ```SNP already entered```, see below for how to proceed
  - At this point the programme will add a row to the database for that SNP
- - The programme will then take the user parameters and use them to search for that SNP in all the files that have been loaded into the database
+ - The programme will then take the user parameters and use them to search for that SNP in all the files that have been loaded into the database using the Add a cell line function
  - If no files have been loaded, it will simply notify you that your SNP has been added and ask how you want to proceed (see below)
  - The programme will then return the number of contigs that aligned to the section of the genome that covers that SNP for each file.
 If the region of the genome that contains your SNP is not in the file, the programme will return NaN.
  - The programme will then populate the row of the database using the values it extracted from each file